fuzzylogicxx/fuzzylogic/posts/how-to-manage-javascript-dependencies.md

 - Adding
     - yarn add, or npm i
     - can add specific version, and can be a good idea to do so
+- Removing
+    - yarn delete
+    - use this rather than manually deleting because this way it will update `yarn.lock`, too.
 - Updating
     - npm i (same command as to add/install)
     - yarn upgrade, or “yarn upgrade-interactive”
 - Maintaining
     - Security vulnerabilities
         - Note that this might be in: